Al Lopez Field: Sporting history

 Construction on Al López Field was not quite complete on October 6, 1954, when it was officially dedicated as part of "Al López Day" in Tampa.
 It was, however, ready for spring training in March 1954, when the Chicago White Sox used the place as a training base while playing exhibition games at Plant Field.
-After the White Sox went north for the beginning of the regular season, their new Florida State League Class-A team, the Tampa Tarpons, took the field.
+From 1957-1959, after the White Sox went north for the beginning of the regular season, their new Florida State League Class-A team, the Tampa Tarpons, took the field.
 Al López became the White Sox manager in 1957, putting him in the unusual position of managing in his hometown in a stadium that bore his name.
 During one ballgame, Lopez got into an argument with umpire John Stevens and was ejected.
 As Lopez said later, "The umpire threw me out of my own ballpark!"

 The White Sox moved their spring training home to Payne Park in Sarasota, Florida in 1960, and the Cincinnati Reds (who had continued to train at Plant Field) moved their spring operations across town to become Al López Field's new tenants.
 The Reds would become the major league club most associated with the ballpark, as they used the stadium and the adjacent training facilities (nicknamed "Redsland") as their spring home for almost 30 years.
 As part of the agreement, the Tampa Tarpons became the Reds' Florida State League affiliate in 1960 and would remain in their minor league system until 1987.
 Consequently, several members of Cincinnati's championship-winning "Big Red Machine" of the 1970s, including Pete Rose.
 Johnny Bench, and Dave Concepción, played some of their first professional baseball in Tampa with the Tarpons and later returned for spring training with the big league club.